 Date range picker serves more advanced purposes as it narrows down and lets you customize the date ranges you select.
 At first it lets you choose a general date range and then adjust additional filters to customize the date scope.

 You may find date range picker in the Analytics module while creating funnels, segmentations, trends, metrics, histograms, aggregates, expressions or reports.
-It's not the only place where you can find it, as it is also available in client filter on the CRM list and in dashboards within the application.
+It’s not the only place where you can find it, as it is also available in profile filter on the Profiles list and in dashboards within the application.

 Step 1.
 Choosing a general time range